KSF-Media/affresco/packages/vetrina/README.md

     - an array of `Products` we want to be subscribeable, see type of `Product` below
     - `products={[id: "HBL", description: "HBL is amazing!", priceCents: 990 }]}`

+NOTE: Currently, the `products` array only supports one element.

 ### Product

 ```purescript